|Homepage:||Click to visit|

 Students pay the same tuition for Spain: Language & Culture at Universidad de Jaén as the tuition paid for their home CSU campus.
 For more information on costs, including accommodations, travel and other expenses, see the Budget Estimates above.

-Academic Year: August to December & January to May.
+Academic Year: August to May.

 Upon arrival, students take a placement exam to determine the level of Spanish they will be placed in for the fall semester.
 After the winter break, in late December/early January, students enroll in an intensive Spanish course which is required for all students.
 During the spring semester, students will continue their study of the Spanish language, but will also take elective courses such as Spanish literature, Spanish culture and society, and the economy of Spain.
 Students who have made sufficient progress in the Spanish language may be able to take one course in the Facultad during the spring semester.